KB-PV-05/WebPage-Structure/README.md

 # WebPage-Structure
-Repository for a simple and basic Web Page Structure.
+Amazon clone responsive website.Repository for a simple and basic WebSite Structure build with html,css and Bootstrap.